SgtDicks/Config-Creators/README.md

 - This is the first release with these new features.
 Please report any issues or bugs you encounter.
 - The base functions have been tested, but comprehensive testing is ongoing.

-Enjoy configuring your vRising server! ðŸ˜Š
+Enjoy configuring your vRising server!